lynaghk/cljx/README.markdown

 Notice that only the `#+cljs`-annotated expressions remain, and that everything is still in the same position as it was in the `.cljx` file; this last fact means that line and column numbers produced by the resulting Clojure/ClojureScript code will remain true to the original sources.
-Also, the default ClojureScript ruleset includes a global symbol-replacement transform that replaces known `clojure.lang.*` types with their `cljs.core.*` equivalents.

 The `#+feature-name` "annotation" syntax is shamelessly stolen from [Common Lisp](http://www.lispworks.com/documentation/lw50/CLHS/Body/02_dhq.htm) (and is